QUICK START - Starting with TrackMe: (feed tracking quickstart)

 Creating tracker during the Virtual Tenant creation, or later on via the Hybrid Tracker management UI

-• If your environment is tiny enough (less than 2/3 TB per day of ingestion), you totally can leave the default configuration and create the tracker during this stage. (so leave “Yes” for Create Hybrid tracker)
+• If your environment is small enough (less than 2/3 TB per day of ingestion), you can leave the default configuration and create the tracker during this stage (so leave “Yes” for Create Hybrid tracker).

-• For larger environments, and up to any super large environments, we recommend to disable the creation of the Virtual Tenant and create the tracker later on manually via the Hybrid Tracker management UI.
+• For larger environments, and up to any super large environments, we recommend disabling the creation of the Virtual Tenant and creating the tracker later on manually via the Hybrid Tracker management UI.

 • The final configuration screen and its top section allows defining TrackMe indexes, in most cases, the default indexes are fine, and we can leave the default configuration.